vnnkl/Shufflepuff/readme.md

 status: functional

-Package sim allows for the protocol to be run with any number of simulated players.
+Package **sim** allows for the protocol to be run with any number of simulated players.
 There is a Simulator class which can be used to simulate runs of the protocol with any implementation.
 It allows for malicious players.
 All test cases work.

 status: very slick

-Package bitcoin will provide an implementation of Coin and Crypto which is specific to the Bitcoin network and which provides the cryptography as described in the paper.
-It relies on bitcoinj and Spongey Castle.
+Package **bitcoin** will provide an implementation of Coin and Crypto which is specific to the Bitcoin network and which provides the cryptography as described in the paper.
+It relies on bitcoinj and [Spongy Castle](https://rtyley.github.io/spongycastle/).

 status: working.

-Package p2p includes classes for constructing various internet channels, by which instances of this program will communicate.
+Package **p2p** includes classes for constructing various Internet channels, by which instances of this program will communicate.

-status: Working.
+status: working.

-Package player provides for some peripheral issues about running the protocol, such as collecting the initial data and re-running the protocol if some players have to be eliminated.
+Package **player** provides for some peripheral issues about running the protocol, such as collecting the initial data and re-running the protocol if some players have to be eliminated.
 Player is also quite abstract and could be implemented in various ways.

-status: Working
+status: working

-Package moderator will have a server which will eventually help people to find one another to create joins.
+Package **moderator** will have a server which will eventually help people to find one another to create joins.
 It will also provide for a client that can schedule and commit to joins.